Connecticut Wage Garnishment Laws

 Why a Connecticut paycheck keeps far more before a creditor touches it.

 The percentage ceiling looks identical, twenty-five percent in both columns, but the floor is where the two systems part company.
-Federal law shelters only thirty times the federal minimum wage, which at seven dollars and twenty-five cents protects roughly two hundred seventeen dollars and fifty cents a week.
+Federal law shelters only thirty times the federal minimum wage, which at $7.25 protects roughly $217.50 a week.
 Connecticut shelters forty times its own far higher minimum wage, protecting more than three times as much before a private creditor reaches anything.
 A worker earning a moderate Connecticut wage can be entirely beyond the reach of an ordinary wage execution while an identically paid worker in a federal-floor state loses a quarter of the amount above the lower threshold.

 Worked Examples: What Actually Gets Withheld